YanB25/argparser/README.md

 # ArgParser: A lightweight C++ command-line parser

 ArgParser is a lightweight command line parser written in C++.
-The goal of ArgParser is to provide a convenient easy-to-use library for building a command-line program.
+The goal of ArgParser is to provide a convenient and easy-to-use library for building command-line programs.

-ArgParser is lightweight because it has no dependency.
+ArgParser is lightweight and has no dependency.

-Feel free to pull request or open an issue if you have any problem.
+Feel free to pull-request or open an issue if you have any problems.

 ## Quick Start